DJ trainee applications for the Fall 2021 semester are through September 17th.

 - Since Radio UTD is invested in promoting smaller/local artists, we generally discourage playing artists that have already gotten a larger platform (ex.
 Mac DeMarco, Tame Impala, etc.).
 We also aren’t allowed to play artists that have been in the Billboard Top 40.

 - Unfortunately, being a DJ is not a paid job.

 - You must be a student, staff, or faculty member of UTD in order to have a show.

 - No explicit content, but songs with profane and certain indecent material are allowed to be played after 9 PM

-- RadioUTD is committed to fostering an inclusive and respectful environment towards all LGBTQ+ and PoC communities.
+- RadioUTD is committed to fostering an inclusive and respectful environment towards all LGBTQ+ and BIPOC communities.
 If you tolerate or participate in hateful or discriminatory behavior, this is not the organization for you.

 - Ska is highly needed for our station’s mission to pioneer the 7th wave ska revival, have you ever heard of goldfinger?
 They just did a quarantine live version of “superman” actually not that bad.
 Did you know ska came before reggae?
 That’s actually true.